Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/recreating-my-portfolio-website-in-astro.md

 Let's take the skills as an example.

-In the top of our `Skills.astro` component, we can define the data we need:
+At the top of our `Skills.astro` component, we can define the data we need:

 ```jsx
 ---